Over the past couple of years, the digital workplace has become an increasingly core part of the workplace experience for many organisations.

 Gamification has made waves in the e-learning industry, turning uninspiring training courses into interactive learning experiences.
 And now there’s demand for gamified features to appear across the whole intranet.

-The trend is set for where intranets will become even more gamified, with businesses affirming that this will boost and maintain user engagement.
+Intranet gamification will grow in popularity as it becomes clearer that it boosts and maintains user engagement.
 Fun features such as dynamic progress bars when filling in your user profile, “treasure hunts” that guide you around the intranet, and earning points for adding comments to news articles, will play a big part in increasing the intranet gamification trend.